jcbvm/require-i18next/README.md

 });
 ```

-With the above example when loading locales with i18n!path/to/locales1
+With the above example when loading locales with "i18n!path/to/locales1"
 only the languages defined in the "path/to/locales1" object will be
 used as supported languages.

 ## Optimization

 The plugin supports inlining locales when optimizing your code.
 Within the build process, the plugin will load all resources and add them to the final file.
-After the build process, i18next doen't have to load any locales anymore, but can simply read them from the same file (therefor the plugin code is not needed anymore in the final file).
+After the build process, i18next doesn't have to dynamicly load any locales anymore, but can simply read them from the same file.

-<b>NOTES</b>
+<b>NOTES</b><br>
-- Currently inlining locales is only supported for single file builds
+\- Currently inlining locales is only supported for single file builds<br>
-- The "supportedLngs" option is needed to inline the locales (see the advanced options)
+\- The <i>supportedLngs</i> option is needed to inline the locales (see [Advanced Options](#advanced-options))

-### Build configuration example
+### Build configuration

 ```javascript
 ({